revk/ESP32-LED/README.md

 * 3 contact WAGO connector for the LED strip, for simple and easy connection.
 * Switch mode power supply working from 4V to 35V (5V only when USB connected).
 * On board WS2812 style LED for status (separte to LED strip).
-* TDK ICS 43434 I2S dicitial microphone.
+* TDK ICS 43434 I2S digital microphone.
 * Single sided design with flat base to allow easy fixing under shelf, etc.
 * Functional USB for flashing and debug to ESP32.
-* Simple poptential divide to ADC pin to allow input voltage monitoring.
+* Simple potential divide to ADC pin to allow input voltage monitoring.
 * The USB-C module also has pads allowing a 6x6 surface mount contact switch to be soldered on the back.
+* PCB marked with ann GPIO numbers

 The power supply means you can run from USB and power the strip from 5V USB, or power from the strip, e.g. a 12V strip and external 12V supply (even at other end of strip).
 Don't connect USB at the same time as a higher voltage supply.